 RESPONSE: Sidewalks are currently provided on Washington Street in the vicinity of the site.
 No sidewalks existing on Prairie Schooner Way or OR 213.
-However, pedestrians are prohibited on OR 213.
-As depicted on Sheet C0.1, clear and direct pedestrian access is proposed from the parking lot areas to the main entrance of the building.
+However, pedestrians are prohibited on areas to the main entrance of the building.
 The walkways through the parking areas are denoted by a change of material (concrete).